MHawksworth/scaladbtest/README.markdown

 your records in and processes them exactly in that same order!
 Intuitive, eh?
 (Yes, I'm from Canada).

-Combining default values and the ability to specify column definitions multiple times, you can create a very easy to maintain test data file:
+By combining default values and the ability to specify column definitions multiple times, it is *very easy* to maintain your test data:

     category:
     - category_id: 1, name: "Star Trek Characters"